Doctor who sexually abused 47 women over three decades jailed for 12 years

 The offences happened between January 1984 and 2018, mainly at a medical practice in North Lanarkshire but also at a police office and a hospital accident and emergency department.

-As well as women, his victims also included four girls under the age of 16.
+His victims included pregnant women, a rape victim and four girls under the age of 16.

 His actions included kissing and hugging patients, touching their breasts and making inappropriate comments to them.